40 days of national prayer until pentecost

 2

-Fast & Pray with Intention
+Pray with Intention

 Set aside these days to seek God on behalf of immigrant families.
 Pray for protection, mercy, wisdom for leaders, and unity within the Church.